MacEvelly/Family-Feud/README.md

-# Family Fued using Node.js Express & Socket.io
+# Family Feud using Node.js Express & Socket.io

 This is an experiment to create a server with a live socket in order to set up a **game host instance** and an **audiance display instance** for a web app.
 Once the host is selected, they will have control over the audiance board and points.

 ## Install and start